-As shown in Table~\ref{tab: information_missing}, we detected 0.14\% to 6.84\% invalid server file links across the four registries, totaling 1,379.
-This indicates that the corresponding repositories have been deleted by the developers, yet the registries continue to list these servers as active due to a lack of update mechanisms.
+\textbf{MCP Server Maintainer Hijacking Attack (R3).} As shown in Table~\ref{tab: information_missing}, we detected 0.14\% to 6.84\% invalid server links across the four registries, totaling 1,379.
+This indicates that the corresponding servers have been deleted by the owners, yet the registries continue to list these servers as active due to a lack of update mechanisms.
 According to GitHub documentation, when an account is deleted, it becomes available for registration after 90 days~\cite{deleted_account}.
-This opens the door for attackers to register the deleted accounts and recreate previously removed repositories.
-As a result, users accessing server file links that once pointed to legitimate repositories might unknowingly connect to attacker-controlled ones that have been recreated under the same name.
+This opens the door for attackers to register the deleted accounts and recreate previously removed servers.
+As a result, the registry will display the attacker-controlled server, which allows the attacker to serve malicious tool metadata while appearing as the original maintainer.

-\textbf{Result.} To identify GitHub accounts that can be re-registered, we extract accounts from the invalid server file links and query the GitHub User API.
-A response with status code \texttt{200} indicates that the account still exists and cannot be re-registered, while a \texttt{404} response means the account has been deleted and is available for registration.

-As shown in Table~\ref{tab: hijackable_servers}, out of 1,379 invalid links, we find 212 cases (15.37\%) where the associated GitHub accounts are re-registrable, creating opportunities for attackers to hijack the corresponding MCP servers.
+\textbf{Result.} To identify GitHub accounts that can be re-registered, we extract accounts from the invalid server links and query the GitHub User API.
+A response with status code \texttt{200} indicates that the account still exists and cannot be re-registered, while a \texttt{404} response means that the account has been deleted and is available for registration.
+As shown in Table~\ref{tab: hijackable_servers}, out of 1,379 invalid links, we find 212 cases (15.37\%) where the associated GitHub accounts are re-registrable, creating opportunities for attackers to hijack the corresponding servers.
 Among the registries, \textit{mcp.so} has the highest number of such accounts (111), while \textit{Pulse MCP} has the fewest (1).
-Users who later visit or configure these hijacked servers may unknowingly introduce security threats into their LDAs and underlying systems.
+Users who later visit or configure these hijacked servers may unknowingly introduce security threats to their hosts.